lsst-dm/dmtn-090/index.rst

 This could easily be an S3 like object store, or an NFS volume with Apache or another web front end checking for auth on top.
 Given that it is simply serving up static files, this part should be relatively easy.

+Performance, Load, and Failure Characteristics
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The performance characteristics of the database server should be fairly straightforward, at least compared to what it is built on top of and completely depends on.

+The overhead of processing a request, parsing the query, putting it in ADQL, and dispatching it to the server should be very quick compared to running the query.
+This time should be fairly constant no matter what the query is.

+Running a query is completely dependent on the query (which we don't control) and the database (which we depend on, but don't control).
+Things like the load on the shared database resources from other users and other queries can't really be predicted.

+The DAX webservices can be good stewards of these shared resources.
+By having a work queue with a consistent maximum number of queries in flight, we can provide an orderly way to access a limited resource, without overloading it.
+There is usually a sweet spot in terms of performance, where you are fully using your resources, but not thrashing, that we will hopefully discover and tune our system accordingly.

+The overhead of processing the response is certainly higher than that of the request.
+Having to take an up to 5 GB file and transmute it from database rows into a VOTable or other format can be costly.
+The latency involved in such large transfers is also not to be ignored.
+Given that we know we have a 5 GB limit on query responses, we can ensure that our portion of the processing of the results will generally have a fixed upper bound.

+Because the database service doesn't have much internal state, and has no important data to lose, the failure characteristics are straightforward.
+We might fail the request, and have to retry it, or lose a result.
+Since we cannot keep all results for all time, it's inevitable that some results will be unavailable after a period, and tools will simply rerun the query.
+Transitive failures can be retried if desired, but not required.

 Image Service
 =============